John Lydon: Political and social criticism

 Appearing on the BBC's Question Time on 5 July 2012, Lydon questioned the notion of a parliamentary inquiry into the banking industry, saying "How on earth is Parliament going to discuss this really when both sides, left and right, are connected to this?
 This doesn't just go back to Brown, this is part of the ongoing problem.
 Mr Diamond comes from Wall Street ... hello.
 Both parties love this idea.
 They are fiddling with rates.
 They are affecting the world and everything we used to count on as being dependable and accurate is being discussed by these argumentative chaps.
 If I nick a motor I'm going to be up before the judge, the rozzers.
 Hello, same thing."

 Lydon criticised the paramilitary organisations involved in The Troubles in Northern Ireland, remarking that the Provisional Irish Republican Army and the Ulster Defence Association were "like two mafia gangs punching each other out ...
 They both run their extortion rackets and plague people to no end."
 He remarked that "The Northern Ireland problem is a terrible thing, and it's only the ignorance of the people living outside of it that keeps it going" but that ultimately the British government's exploitative attitude to the problem was in his opinion the main cause.

+In 2025, Lydon criticised the Irish hip-hop trio Kneecap after a video emerged of them reportedly telling fans to "kill their local [Tory] MP".
+Speaking on Good Morning Britain, he said: "If you’re advocating the death of another human being, then you have no cause whatsoever.
+You are my enemy from here on in for the rest of your mediocre existence."
+Commenting on what he saw as Kneecap’s controversial approach Lydon observed, “I think they’re following what they think is the Sex Pistols route…It’s helpful isn’t it, when you get the Financial Times propping you up”, noting also that The Sex Pistols had been “celebrated” in business papers and publications.